-• --free-os-buffers
+--free-os-buffers

-(For release 3.12.3 and later) Free the system buffer cache at the end of a backup operation by syncing all data from the buffer cache to the hard disk.
+Free the system buffer cache at the end of a backup operation by syncing all data from the buffer cache to the hard disk.
 Using the option might increase the backup time significantly for systems with slow storage devices and databases with many tables.